vinay9986/healthclaim_fact/README.md

 * Code in notebook **healthcare-claims-with-explanation-custom-head.ipynb**

 ## Further work
+* Understand the base model and embeddings using [LIT](https://pair-code.github.io/lit/) and Tensor board
 * Try different representations of the hidden layer embeddings with *claim* and *explanation* pair
 * Try machine learning models over embeddings explored in the previous step
 * Try different models from transformers